ClonyPDF home

 Drop in a recent photo and download a compliant Italy visa photo, ready to print or upload.

-Your image opens directly inside Passport Photo Maker with the Italy visa template auto-selected.
+Your image opens directly inside Passport Photo Maker with the 35 × 45 mm Schengen format applied.